Jamaica Travel Essentials – Weather, Currency, Culture & Best Time to Visit

 🏛️ Rose Hall & Greenwood

-🥃 Appleton Estate Tour
+🥃 Appleton Estate

-🍽️ Jamaican Cooking Class
+🍽️ Jamaican cooking experiences

-🌀 Hurricanes in Jamaica: What You Should Know
+🌀 Hurricanes in Jamaica: The Practical View

-Real-life cash uses (simple)
+Real-life cash uses

-USD vs JMD (best practice)
+USD vs JMD

 Where to withdraw